Anantha33/AdvProgAss2_BK/README.txt

 Redeeming credits (for VIP Users): The program allows VIP users to redeem credits, providing them appropriate discounts, while collecting credits on the discounted cost.

+Exporting orders: Export all orders shown in the view all orders page.

 Logout: Logging out of the dashboard successfully.